 With infrastructure development, political advocacy, and pilot programs playing pivotal roles, the Netherlands represents a fertile but complex market for psychedelic therapies.
-Successful adoption will depend on proactive engagement with insurers, robust evidence generation, and scalable delivery align models that with existina healthcare frameworks.
+Successful adoption will depend on proactive engagement with insurers, robust evidence generation, and scalable delivery models that align with existing healthcare frameworks.